sieis/cottrell-theme/content/posts/seo.md

 date: 2021-11-23T16:27:02-05:00
 draft: false
 image: "/images/posts/seo.png"
+alt: "Work illustration by Storyset"
 section: ""
 description: "A quick primer on updating my Hugo site to include custom meta descriptions on each page as well as canonical link tags for each page."
 attribute: "Work illustrations by Storyset: https://storyset.com/work"
 ---

-So I need to do some meta work
+## Meta & Canonical Tags

+So I need to do some meta work.
+I've touched on the Hugo theme that I built for my home page [here]({{< ref "/posts/portfolio.md" >}} "About Us"), but this only covered the very basics of going live.
+Time to add some details!

 I've already added a few meta tags to my head, but I'd like to dynamically generate the meta description depending on which page is being viewed.